Oracle451/Personal-Planner/Deliverables/Deliverable 2/CS-386 Deliverable 2.md

 1. User selects “Export as CSV”
 2. A file explorer window appears, letting the user select where they want to save the data and what it should be called.
-3. The user selects a location and name then clicks save
+3. The user selects a location and name then selects save
 4. The iron man planner takes all user data currently stored in cookies and writes it into a CSV file.

 ![Diagram](Diagram2.jpg)